 1.2 Playa Del Carmen

 From the crowded Cancun scene 45 minutes away, Playa del Carmen is a beautiful, peaceful vacation paradise.
-Known for its white sands, turquoise water, and laidback bohemian vibe, Playa del Carmen attracts many tourists.
+It is known for its white sands, turquoise water, and laidback bohemian vibe, Playa del Carmen attracts many tourists.
 Formerly, it was a fishing village, but now this beach is one of the most attractive tourist destinations.

 Playa del Carmen is full of fun activities.
 There are many shops, restaurants, bars, and twinkling lights along 5th Avenue, which runs through town.